DOC-REF: FRC-2026-04-28Rev 04 / 2026

 3PAO finding volume

-Organizations with weak security postures often receive 50+ findings from their 3PAO assessment, requiring 3-6 additional months of remediation before ATO can proceed.
+Organizations with weak security postures often receive 50+ findings, requiring 3-6 additional months of remediation before ATO can proceed.

 SSP quality issues

-Expanding the authorization boundary mid-authorization resets significant documentation and testing work.
+Expanding the authorization boundary mid-process resets significant documentation and testing work.
 Define boundaries tightly before starting.

 Agency sponsor capacity

 Agency AOs and security teams have many competing priorities.
-Build in extra time for agency review phases, especially with agencies that process many ATOs.
+Build in extra time for review phases, especially with high-volume agencies.

 Infrastructure changes

-Significant changes to the authorized environment during the process can require re-testing and SSP updates, adding months to the timeline.
+Significant changes to the authorized environment during the process can require re-testing and SSP updates, adding months.

 Experienced 3PAOs are in high demand.
-Delays in scheduling assessment kickoffs of 6-8 weeks are common.
-Engage your 3PAO 3-4 months before you expect to be ready.
+Engage your 3PAO 3-4 months before you expect to be ready for assessment kickoff.

 Estimate your total authorization cost